cartheur/circuit-calculator-sdk/README.md

 ### Present workloads

-* A computational engine for [pettable](https://github.com/Cartheur-Research/animals-pettable)
+* A computational engine for energy research
-* What computations need to be added and how do we delete the SaaS approach denoted by Nadella?
+* Absorbing the esoteric into a pragmatic approach and philosophy (Pierce)

 ### The containerized build